Bolukan/Low-Energy-BME280-Sensor/README.md

 rtc memory which survives deepsleep.

-Limiting WiFi connections, which takes 6 seconds, will save battery, however the downside is readings will become available on the server with some delay.
+Limiting WiFi connections, which takes 6 seconds, will save battery, however the downside is readings will become available on the server with some delay (the 6 minutes).

 The rtcmem can work with variable structs, which will depend on which sensor is used.

-This project uses a modified BME280 to identify the used sensor.
+This project uses a modified BME280 library to make it possible to identify the used sensor.
 The modified library exposes the calibration data.
 The calibration data is used to calculate a crc32 checksum which is used as identifier.

+Data is sent by mqtt messages to a Mqtt broker.

 ## Discussion